kdanjana/todo-django-postgres/readme.md

 jpeg-dev zlib zlib-dev                               --- needed for pillows build-base postgresql-dev musl-dev  postgresql-client --- needed for postgres db

+--access-logfile=- --error-logfile=- --> to watch logs in the console

 MainPageView::
 get:    gets all in completed tasks from the db and display them on MainPageView